webpack/webpack.js.org/content/configuration/index.md

         [enforce](/configuration/module#rule-enforce): "pre",
         [enforce](/configuration/module#rule-enforce): "post",
-        // apply these rule even if rules are overridden (advanced option)
+        // flags to apply these rules, even if they are overridden (advanced option)

         [loader](/configuration/module#rule-loader): "babel-loader",
-        // the loader which should be applied, it'll be resolve relative to the context
+        // the loader which should be applied, it'll be resolved relative to the context
         // -loader suffix is no longer optional in Webpack 2 for clarity reasons
         // see [webpack 1 upgrade guide](/guides/migrating)